EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 26

-During the closing argument to the jury in a civil tax fraud case, Attorney, representing the government, quoted a portion of Defendant’s testimony.
+During the closing argument to the jury in a civil tax fraud case, Attorney, representing the government, quoted a portion of Defendant's testimony.

 Which of the following statements by Attorney would be proper?